Camping with HATs

-Camping at state run parks usually means staying in numbered sites.
-The site numbers will usually be listed on the event page and/or in the comments.
+Camping usually means staying in numbered sites.
+The numbers will usually be posted to the event page and/or in the comments.
+Or tell the park the organizers name.
 When you arrive at the park, check in at the headquarters and pay the personal entry fee and the excess vehicle fee if asked to.
 Make sure to note your license plate number for the check in.
-Take a photo of the plate or note it in your personal entry in your contacts.

 Drive to the campground and set up in the site your camp.

-Parking is often crowded at camp, and parking off the driveway is never allowed at parks.
-If you can't find parking at your site, set up camp and move the car to the overflow parking.
+Parking is often crowded at camp.
+Parking off the driveway is never allowed at parks and can result in a fine.
+If you can't find parking at your assigned site, set up camp and move the car to the overflow parking.
 The organizer usually knows where the overflow area is.

 Arriving after hours